Facebook Pixel

 • Students and researchers working or studying in social sciences, humanities, foreign languages, or area studies. *

-• A faculty member at a U.S. University, or a U.S. citizen working at a foreign university.
+• A faculty member at a US University or a US citizen working at a foreign university.

-• A university graduate student, or upper-level undergraduate student (who is in the final two years of undergraduate study) who plans to teach in the social sciences, humanities, foreign languages, or area studies.
+• A university graduate or upper-level undergraduate student (who is in the final two years of undergraduate study) who plans to teach in the social sciences, humanities, foreign languages, or area studies.

-• A university graduate student, or upper-level undergraduate (junior or senior) , who plans to apply their language skills and knowledge of countries vital to the United States in fields other than teaching, including government, the professions, or international development.
+• A university graduate or upper-level undergraduate student (junior or senior) who plans to apply their language skills and knowledge of countries vital to the United States in fields other than teaching, including government, the professions, or international development.

-• A teacher in an elementary or secondary school, or an experienced education administrator responsible for planning, conducting, or supervising programs in modern foreign languages or area studies at the elementary, secondary, or post-secondary level.
+• A teacher in an elementary or secondary school or an experienced education administrator responsible for planning, conducting, or supervising programs in modern foreign languages or area studies at the elementary, secondary, or post-secondary level.

 * “Area studies” refers to a program of comprehensive study of the aspects of a society or societies including the study of geography, history, culture, economy, politics, international relations, and languages.